Hong Kong to impose most severe social distancing restrictions

-The measures dictate that face masks will be mandatory for people using public transport and restaurants will no longer provide dine in services and only offer takeaway after 6 pm.
+The Chinese-ruled city recorded 48 new cases of coronavirus on Tuesday, including 40 that were locally transmitted, health authorities said.
+Since late January, Hong Kong has reported over 1,500 cases and eight deaths.

+"Half of the reported cases today have unknown sources.
+It is very worrying because the cases can spread easily in the community," said Dr Chuang Shuk-kwan, a senior health official.

-The measures dictate that face masks will be mandatory for people using public transport and restaurants will no longer provide dine in services and only offer takeaway after 6 pm.
+The new social distancing measures make face masks mandatory for people using public transport and restaurants will no longer provide dine-in services and only offer takeaway after 6 pm.

 Both are new rules that were not implemented during the city's first and second coronavirus waves earlier this year.
 If a person does not wear a mask on public transport, they face a fine of HK$5,000 ($645).